 We toured all over the place.
 Nestled in a cozy booth at KFC, we would each take a leg and pull the bird apart, bringing us closer in the process.

 We essayed the obvious meeting of lips over a solitary noodle.
 I routed whole bowls of Haleem as she whistled away the bones.

-Our lovemaking was divine.
+Our lovemaking, ah!
+Divine.
 We ate before and after every session.
-Crumbs were an inseparable part of our sex.
+Crumbs, therefore were an inseparable part of our sex life.

 One night, we finally decided to make the big move.
 Over dinner.

 Sitting at the dainty pastry shop, I waited for her.
-I was tense and hence was emotionally eating to calm my nerves.
+I was tense, emotionally eating to calm my nerves.
 She had broached the subject with her parents and it was Judgement Day.